First Generation

-Hi, my name is Michael Greco.
-I’m the owner/operator at Little O and am first generation as a rancher.
-My goal is to work with the land, build connection, and to live with intention.
-It’s to raise livestock in an ethical manner that will conserve and give back to the land while providing families with nutrient dense food.
+My goal is to work with the land, build connection, and live with intention.
+It’s to raise and care for livestock with ethical management and to work with a holistic and regenerative approach that gives back to the land, soil and water, while providing local families with nutrient dense meat.

 It’s about being a part of returning our food system to local farmers and ranchers.
-It’s about community and bridging the gap between buyer and producer.
-It’s about us having a connection with what we eat and knowing it was raised with compassion, love and care.
-It’s about land stewardship and working as a part of the ecosystem and not against it.
+It’s about community and bridging the gap between buyer and producer so we can shake the hands of who raises and buys our food.
+It’s about rebuilding a connection with what we eat and knowing it was raised with compassion, love and care.
+It’s about land stewardship and working as a part of the ecosystem rather than against it.
 It’s about slowing down and paying attention.
+It’s about hard honest work that requires grit and love.
 It’s about thinking small and close to the heart.
-And It’s about caring deeply for something and working hard towards it.
+And It’s about caring deeply for something and working hard for it.

 I look forward to raising food you can share with your family.